5 min read | 27 November, 2019 By Sarah Benstead

 Cold, dark and wet.
 Winter is pretty miserable for most of us Brits.

-So, as an employer, it’s important that you’re aware of the condition so that you’re fully prepared to support any team members who may suffer during the winter months.
+Given how common seasonal affective disorder is, as an employer it’s important that you’re aware of the condition so that you can support any team members who may suffer during the winter months.

-Seasonal Affective Disorder (SAD) isn’t just the reluctance to go outside on a grey and gloomy day.
+Seasonal affective disorder (SAD) isn’t just the reluctance to go outside on a grey and gloomy day.
+It's a type of depression, sometimes referred to as “winter depression” because of its close links to winter and reduced sunlight.

 It’s believed that a lack of natural daylight stops a part of the brain - the hypothalamus - from working properly.
 This can raise levels of melatonin, making sufferers feel sleepier than usual.
 It can also lower serotonin levels, resulting in feelings of depression, too.